elinagast/med_BERT_pipeline/readme.md

 This repository provides a pipeline for training and evaluating a German Med-BERT model for medical text classification.
 The script supports both training and prediction modes.

 ## 🚀 Features
-	•	Preprocesses medical text data for training and inference.
+- Preprocesses medical text data for training and inference.
-	•	Trains a multi-label classification model using GerMedBERT.
+- Trains a multi-label classification model using GerMedBERT.
-	•	Evaluates model performance and generates plots (confusion matrices, training progress).
+- Evaluates model performance and generates plots (confusion matrices, trainingprogress).
-	•	Supports inference on new medical text data.
+- Supports inference on new medical text data.

 ## Installation
 ### Clone Repository